Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting without Disclosure: Conclusion

-In conclusion, this paper presents a pioneering approach to label unlearning within Vertical Federated Learning, addressing a critical gap in the existing literature.
+This paper presents a pioneering approach to label unlearning within the vertical federated learning (VFL) domain, addressing a critical gap in the existing literature.
 By introducing a few-shot unlearning method that leverages manifold mixup, we effectively mitigate the risk of label privacy leakage while ensuring efficient unlearning from both active and passive models.
-Our systematic exploration of potential label privacy risks and extensive experimental validation on benchmark datasets underscores the method's efficacy and rapid performance.
+Our systematic exploration of potential label privacy risks and extensive experimental validation on benchmark datasets underscore the proposed method's efficacy and rapid performance.
 Ultimately, this work not only advances the understanding of unlearning in VFL but also sets the stage for further innovations in privacy-preserving collaborative machine learning practices.